-Mona is a veteran writer, columnist for Enrich Magazine, and a life coach.
-She holds webinars and seminars on writing and personal growth.
+Mona is a veteran writer, columnist for Enrich Magazine, and life coach.
+She holds webinars and seminars on writing and emotional health.

 Love Bird Therapy for Cancer

 On April 2002 Billy Badilla, owner of Badilla Aviary, learned that he had urinary bladder cancer.
 His doctor said he had only two years to live.
 While undergoing chemotherapy he spent his free time in the rooftop of his home in Cainta, where he had an aviary.
 The birds became his therapy.

 Billy is telling us this in the home of his sister, Bessie Badilla, the former beauty queen, model, comedian and actress (she is now based in the US).
 Bessie happened to be in the Philippines at that time, and although she wasn’t home, we did get to see her Boston Terrier.

 Billy told us that as of April 2007 he was declared cured of cancer.
 The African Love Birds that he breeds sell for P100,000 each and he has a contract to export 1,000 birds monthly to Dubai, Bharain, Kuwait and the United States, among others.
 However, for him these birds are personal.
 Not just for the shared experience, but because the business allows him to work with backyard breeders from Aparri to Jolo, as his way of giving back.

 Magazine cover of Animal Scene where my article was published

 Definition of rare mutations of African Love Birds